granodigital/mylly-devexpress-mvc/README.md

 for example: “Data Source=xyzERPDatabase; Initial Catalog=TestOrderDB; Integrated Security=True”

-## SQL scripts:
+## SQL scripts
-In Sql_scripts file in the project, you can find Sql server database CREATE scripts and STORED PROCEDURES required for this project.
+In SQL_scripts file in the project, you can find Sql server database CREATE scripts and STORED PROCEDURES required for this project.

-## More information:
+## More information
 For more information please read: [How to build Asp.net web application Project using Visual Studio 2017](https://www.asp.net/downloads).